Wednesday, June 6, 2012

 Is our reputation and identity the same?

-community I attempt to succinctly provide our congregational identity.
+When I talk with visitors and people in our community I attempt to succinctly provide our congregational identity.
 The statement I have settled on is as follows:

-know us only by our reputation.
+Even though this statement is well received; sadly it is often a surprise to people who know us only by our reputation.
 We’ve been called “the country club church,” “Alto Christian Church,” and “the old people church.”
 Such statements may, or may not, have been true in the past; however, they are not true today.
 From my assessment, we are more than our reputation – We are Frist Christian Church, an open, inclusive,

 Christ-centered family of faith.